johananl/simple-cm/README.md

 ### Modules and Extensibility

 The system can run any operation that can be described using a shell script.
 This allows a lot of flexibility when defining new types of operations, or *modules*.
-Two sample modules were included in the [modules][6] directory: `file_exists` and `file_contains`.
+A few sample modules were included in the [modules][6] directory such as `file_exists` and `file_contains`.
 To add new modules, simply add new scripts to the directory that is referenced by the `--modules-dir` argument of the workers (default is `/etc/simple-cm/modules`).

 Operations typically require *attributes* which allow the user to control the operation's behavior.